nickopicz/fungi-assessment/README.md

 - Handles API requests, processes user messages, and streams responses.
 - Leverages OpenAI's GPT models for natural language processing and decision-making.
 - Integrates with DeFiLlama to fetch yield rates, RSS3 for social feed data, and other services for historical price information.
+- ***NOTE: The Social Feed only works on an example wallet, so it will not be usable with other wallets at the moment, I do not have a wallet of my own to test on.***

 ## Features